A Proposal of Multigrid Methods for Hermitian Positive Definite Linear Systems enjoying an order relation

+We test our TGM and MGM (standard V-cycle according to Section \ref{sec:algmul}) for several examples of matrix corrections $\{D_n\}_n$, $D_n \in \mathbb{C}^{N(n)\times N(n)}$, $N(n)=\prod_{r=1}^d n^{(r)}$, $d=1,2$.
 We will consider nonnegative definite band corrections and indefinite band corrections.
 By referring to Section \ref{sec:laplacian}, the case of nonnegative definite corrections implies trivially that $A_n\le B_n$ so that the desired constant is $\vartheta=1$.
 However, as observed in real-world applications (see \cite{mehrmann}), the most challenging situation is the one of indefinite corrections.
 Concerning nonnegative definite corrections, the reference set is defined according to the following notation, in the unilevel and in the two-level setting, respectively:

-The case of indefinite corrections is considered in connection with Laplacian systems with Dirichlet boundary conditions: in that setting the diagonal entries $d_{s}^{(n)}$ of $D_n$ are generated randomly.
-Finally higher order differential operators and linear systems arising from integral equations in image restoration are considered at the end of the section.
+\ \\ \ The case of indefinite corrections is considered in connection with Laplacian systems with Dirichlet boundary conditions: in that setting the diagonal entries $d_{s}^{(n)}$ of $D_n$ are generated randomly.
+Finally, at the end of the section, higher order differential operators and linear systems arising from integral equations in image restoration are considered.